shayne-smith/shayne-smith/README.md

 ### Here is what I'm working on!

-- 🔭 I’m currently working on ... a full website build for a new client in the construction industry.
+- 🔭 I’m currently working on ... a full website build for a client in the construction industry.
 - 🌱 I’m currently learning ... algorithms and data structures.
 - 👯 I’m looking to collaborate on ... open source projects.